rstms/txTrader/README.md

 Environment Varialbles
 ----------------------

-These variables are found in `etc/txtrader` and copied to `/etc/txtrader` at installation.
-They are loaded into the environment with `envdir` by the daemontools run script.
+The default values for these configuration variables are copied from `etc/txtrader` to `/etc/txtrader` at installation.
+They are loaded into the environment with `envdir` by the service run script.

 Variable			| Description
 ------------------------------- | --------------------------------------------------